 Countries that do not accept citizenship applications for Iranians

 Some countries do not accept CBI program applications from citizens of Iran.
-The Citizenship by Investment Unit in Saint Kitts and Nevis decided to suspend citizenship applications for Iranian passport holders.
-This means that Iranians are currently not among the nationalities eligible to apply for Saint Kitts and Nevis citizenship and passport by investment.
+The Citizenship by Investment Units in both St Lucia and Saint Kitts and Nevis decided to suspend citizenship applications for Iranian passport holders.
+This means that Iranians are currently not among the nationalities eligible to apply for St Lucia or Saint Kitts and Nevis citizenship and passport by investment.